11 Rules that Every Modern Female Breadwinner Needs to Know to Manage Money

 • Do they understand how child support or back taxes can impact tax filings as a married couple?

-• Would they be offended if you filed for injured spouse relief? (injured spouse relief may allow you to obtain a tax refund (or a portion of the refund) when you partner’s tax liabilities would otherwise offset the refund)
+• Would they be offended if you filed for injured spouse relief?
+(Injured spouse relief may allow you to obtain a tax refund (or a portion of the refund) when your partner’s tax liabilities would otherwise offset the refund)

 Family Support